Spring19GameEngines/finalproject-arcubed/part1_README.md

 ## Option 2 - Engine API Tech Demo (2D or 3D)

 You may implement an API (e.g. a physics engine, or a sound engine) that could be plugged into another technology.
 For your final project you will then build a high powered tech demo showing off this API.
 This tech demo would be a short showcase of your engine API showcaseing your technology.
 The demo can be 2D or 3D--though I urge 2D to keep things smple.

+### Some notes on building an engine API

+1. For this project you are building a C/C++ API to solve a specific game engine need (e.g. a physics engine, a sound engine).
+2. You need to demonstrate its usefulness in a concrete way.
+   - Building your engine as a shared library(.so, .dylib, .dll) and using it in another engine.
+   - Concrete examples:
+      - You build a physics engine as a .dll, and use it with OGRE3D.
+      - You build a physics engine and use it with pygame and all of the physics are handled by your library.
+3. You need to demonstrate useful game programming patterns with this system.
+4. You need to implement at least one classic or original game using our engine API.

 ## Examples